Arhamnk06/Java/README.md

 Builds a new string by applying repeated prefix reversals.
 At step i, the method reverses the first i characters of the current string.
 StringBuilder is used to perform efficient mutable reversals before converting back to a string.
 This process continues until the full string has been reversed on the final pass.

+7: reverseVowels(String text)

+A method that returns a new string where all vowels are reversed.
+Only aeiouAEIOU count as vowels.
+The tricky part is keeping the capitalization of the vowel that originally sat in that position.

+8: Polynomial class

+An immutable class that stores polynomial coefficients in an array.
+It trims leading zeros, handles the zero polynomial properly, and supports:
+	•	getDegree()
+	•	getCoefficient(int k)
+	•	Defensive copying of the input array